SFTtech/openage/doc/code/convert/README.md

 detected and conversion has to be customized for them.

 Upon launch, the engine tries to load asset packs.
-An asset pack can be created from the existing age of empires installation, or from the installation CD image (or by a modder).
+An asset pack can be created from the existing Age Of Empires installation, or from the installation CD image (or by a modder).

 The supported input data versions and their handling must be hardcoded: